noravth/business-ai-day/README.md

 ## Exercise 4 - Joule
 In this exercise you will learn how to implement a custom Joule capability.
 The example below adds a weather API to Joule.
-- First you need to install the Joule CLI.
+- First you need to install the Joule CLI
 [Install Joule CLI](https://help.sap.com/docs/joule/service-guide/install-and-update-command-line-interface)
 - Here are more infos on Joule capabilities
 [Infos on Joule](https://help.sap.com/docs/joule/joule-guide/build-capability?state=DRAFT&version=DEV)